LaxarJS/laxar-details-layer-widget/README.md

 Value of a log tag to set when the popup layer is opened.
 As soon as the layer is closed again, the log tag is removed.
 Note that the log tag is only set if `logTag.name` is also set.

+### *navigation.parameterName*

+Place parameter to use for indicating the currently visible details.
+Usually, you would use the same parameter for multiple widget instances, as only one layer should be open at any given time.
+If this is not set, place parameters do not interact with the details layer visibility.

+### *navigation.parameterValue*

+Parameter value associated with opening this details layer instance.
+If set to a string, the layer is opened if the actual place parameter value matches the given string.
+If set to `true`, the layer is opened if the parameter is given flag-style, i.e. without a value.